DSSG-EUROPE/dssg-europe-syllabus/02_TERMINAL_software_versioning_with_git/README.md

 The basic flow looks something like this (all this is happening on your local Git repository):

 Create and checkout a feature branch.
 Make changes to the files.
 Commit your changes to the branch.

 Because of the way that Git works, itʼs incredibly fast and easy for developers to create multiple branches.

 To create a new branch and check it out (meaning tell Git you will be making changes to the branch):
-`$ git checkout -b new-feature` you can always check on which branch you are with:
+`$ git checkout -b new-feature`
+you can always check on which branch you are with:
 `$ git branch`
 Switch between branches and work on each independently.
 Do not forget to commit your changes to the your fork.
 `$ git checkout master`
 `$ git checkout new-feature`
 As a general rule of thumb, you should limit a branch to one logical change.
 The definition of “one logical change” will vary from project to project and developer to developer, but the basic idea is that you should only make the necessary changes to implement one specific feature or enhancement.
-As you make changes to the files in the branch, youʼll want to commit those changes, building your changeset with ‘$ git add’, and committing the changes using ‘$ git commit’.
+As you make changes to the files in the branch, youʼll want to commit those changes, building your changeset with `$ git add`, and committing the changes using `$ git commit`.

 Create another file and commit to this new branch:
 `$ git add feature_implementation.py`
 `$ git commit -m “Description of the new feature”`

 ## Pushing Changes to GitHub